Kutch district: Mineral

 Kutch is a mineral rich region with a very large reserve of Lignite, Bauxite, Gypsum and other minerals.
 Kutch received tax break for industries for 15 years after the major earthquake on 26 January 2001.

 Lignite is mined only by Gujarat Mineral Development Corporation (GMDC) at its two mines in Panandhro and Mata no Madh.
 The Panandaro mines has now been reserved for GEB and GMDC power plants and GMDC has stopped supplying other industries from there.

-Cement and power
+Manufacturing and industries

-Kutch also houses cement plants Gujarat Anjan Cement Limited promoted by infrastructure conglomerate Anjan Group and Sanghi Industries Ltd's promoted by Sanghi Group.
+Kutch houses cement plants Gujarat Anjan Cement Limited promoted by infrastructure conglomerate Anjan Group and Sanghi Industries Ltd's promoted by Sanghi Group.
 The companies are now planning to increase the capacity at Abdasa location from 3–9 million tons per annum.
 By 2015, the company plans to produce 20 million tons.

 Forestry

 Kutch district has a scanty forest cover.
 Hence there is negligible risk of illegal cutting of forests.
 This coupled with the adequate facilities available at Kandla port has helped establish the timber market.
 In 1987, Kandla Timber Association was formed in order to resolve the specific problems of timber importers and timber allied industries coming up during the period.
 The timber industry is growing at a faster pace with 300 saw mills working in Gandhidham-Kandla Complex.